scottgal/mostlylucid.dse/code_evolver/docs/PIP_PACKAGE_WORKFLOWS.md

 ## Integration with Code Generation

-When the Code Evolver generates tools that need pip packages:
+When the mostlylucid DiSE generates tools that need pip packages:

 1. **Declare dependencies** in the workflow spec
 2. **Validation** occurs automatically before installation